sethblack/black-seo-analyzer/INSTALL.md

 ### macOS (Basic) {#macos-basic}

-1. Download the latest macOS DMG from the [releases page](https://github.com/sethblack/black-seo-analyzer/releases).
+1. Download the latest macOS DMG (`Black SEO Analyzer.dmg`) from the [releases page](https://github.com/sethblack/black-seo-analyzer/releases) or from the [official website](https://www.blackseoanalyzer.com/).

 2. Open the downloaded DMG file and drag the `Black SEO Analyzer` application to your Applications folder.